-A conviction for theft or shoplifting can result in employment termination or the denial of a job opportunity.
-This is because theft related crimes are considered “crimes of dishonesty.”
+Unfortunately, a conviction for theft or shoplifting can result in employment termination or the denial of a job opportunity.
+Many employers consider theft related crimes to be “crimes of dishonesty.”
 A theft conviction can also prevent you from obtaining housing, professional licenses, security clearances, and college admission.
-For non-US citizens, immigration consequences can result in deportation.Shoplifting Charges
+For non-US citizens, immigration consequences can result in deportation.How do retail stores handle shoplifting charges?

-If a settlement is negotiated with the retailer, the criminal case can sometimes be dismissed through Washington’s Compromise of Misdemeanor Law.
-Under this law, the court may (at its discretion) dismiss the criminal case, if your defense attorney can provide evidence that restitution has been accepted by the merchant.Criminal Penalties
+If we negotiate a settlement directly with the retailer, the criminal case can sometimes be dismissed through Washington’s Compromise of Misdemeanor Law.
+Under this law, the court can (at its discretion) dismiss the criminal case, if your shoplifting attorney can provide evidence that restitution (payment) has been accepted by the merchant or person.The Loss Prevention department is threatening to call the police if I don’t sign paperwork.
+What should I do?

-In WA State, there are different degrees and penalties for theft, depending on the value of the property and if you were a juvenile at the time of arrest.
-As you can see below, maximum penalties for adults are very harsh.
-A theft attorney should be contacted as soon as possible to prepare a defense and prevent you from making incriminating statements to law enforcement or the court.
+In Washington State, there are three different degrees for theft, depending on the value of the stolen property and if you were a juvenile at the time of arrest.
+As you can see below, maximum penalties for an adult theft conviction are harsh, even for a misdemeanor Theft 3 conviction.

 - Gross Misdemeanor